Document Automation

 Workflow Integration

 Documents can move through approval processes with whatever stages you need, e.g. draft, review, approved, and published.
-Set up requirements for legal or compliance sign-off before documents are finalised, and trigger notifications or system updates when documents reach certain milestones.
+Set up requirements for legal or security sign-off before compliance documents are finalised, and trigger notifications or system updates when documents reach certain milestones.
 These workflows can be customised using a GUI workflow builder and simple expression language policies.

 Expression Language for Workflow Control